jofpin/trape/README.md

   -n, --ngrok           Insert your ngrok Authtoken -ic INJC, --injectcode INJC
-                        Insert your custom REST API path
+                        Insert your custom REST API path -ud UPDATE, --update UPDATE
+                        Update trape to the latest version
 ```

 **--url**  In this option you add the URL you use to clone Live, which works as a decoy.